 Under the Adoption Act 1984 (Vic) (“Adoption Act”), before an adoption can proceed, the child’s mother must consent to the adoption by signing an agreement.
 An ex-nuptial child’s father must also consent to the adoption if he is registered as the father with the registrar of Births, Deaths and Marriages, or where he has been found by a court to be the father (s 33).
 Where paternity has not been established, but a particular man is believed to be the father, he is to be notified (within two days of the mother signing her consent) that the child’s mother has consented to the child being adopted (s 49).
 If a possible father begins proceedings to establish paternity, the adoption will not continue until the paternity application has been determined.
 If paternity is established, his consent to the adoption is required (ss 33, 49).

 In December 2015, the Victorian Parliament passed amending legislation to remove the discrimination against same-sex couples adopting children under the Adoption Act.
-The Adoption Amendment (Adoption by Same-Sex Couples) Act 2015 (Vic) comes into effect no later than 1 September 2016.
-From that date, the term “de facto relationship” is replaced by “domestic relationship”, which is defined as a relationship between two people living together as a couple, irrespective of gender.
+The Adoption Amendment (Adoption by Same-Sex Couples) Act 2015 (Vic) came into effect on 1 September 2016.
+Since this date, the term “de facto relationship” has been replaced by “domestic relationship”, which is defined as a relationship between two people living together as a couple, irrespective of gender.
 Also, all references to “man and woman” are replaced by “person(s)”.
 Section 11 (which deals with in whose favour adoption orders may be made) is amended to allow an adoption order to be made in favour of two people in a domestic relationship.

 Section 26 of the SoC Act provides that if there is a substituted parentage order to the commissioning parents of a surrogacy arrangement – often gay male couples – then, while the child is not an adopted child, the Adoption Act applies as though the substituted parentage order were an adoption order.
 In this way, the child of the commissioning parents has all the rights and entitlements as a legal child of those parents.